 Water heaters play a big role in our daily lives.
 But, It’s not unusual for people to just forget it exists; that is, until it needs repair or replacement.
 In this case, it becomes the only thing that matters and for good reason – not many people enjoy a freezing cold shower!
-Undoubtedly, you’re here because you have an issue, and you’re looking for a Seattle plumber that knows the ins and outs of water heater installation in your area.
+Undoubtedly, you’re here because you have an issue, and you’re looking for a Seattle plumbing company that knows the ins and outs of water heater installation in your area.
 You’ve come to the right place.
 This is a Price Busters Plumbing specialty!
 Of course, we’re sure you want to know why you should go with pros for installation and service.
 No problem.
 We’ll break it down for you.

 Safety is arguably the biggest reason to have a professional to deal with your water heater.
 There are several aspects of a system that, if dealt with improperly, can cause damage, serious injury, or even death:

 - Incorrectly installed and leaky water heaters may result in mold growth.